bluerail/docdata/README.md

     $ gem install docdata

-## Lay of the land
+## Workflow
 Each transaction consists of 2 - optionally 3 - parts:

-- Shopper (details about the shopper: name, email, etc.)
+- `Docdata::Shopper` (details about the shopper: name, email, etc.)
-- Payment (details about the payment: currency, gross amount, etc.)
+- `Docdata::Payment` (details about the payment: currency, gross amount, etc.)
-- LineItem (optionally list the products of this payment)
+- `Docdata::LineItem` (optionally list the products of this payment)

-## Workflow
 The general workflow is as follows:

+1. Set up a `Docdata::Shopper` object with the details of your shopper: `@shopper = Docdata::Shopper.new`
-1. Setup a `Docdata::Payment` object with the details of your order: `@payment = Docdata::Payment.new`
+2. Set up a `Docdata::Payment` object with the details of your order: `@payment = Docdata::Payment.new(shopper: @shopper)`
-2. Call the `create` method (`@payment.create`)
+3. Call the `create` method (`@payment.create`)
-3. On success, store the payment key and use `@payment.redirect_url` to redirect the consumer to the transaction page.
+4. On success, store the payment key and use `@payment.redirect_url` to redirect the consumer to the transaction page.

 ## Parameters
 All the payment details that Docdata Payments requires, are - obviously - also required to make payments via this gem.